NataliiaYarema/NataliiaYarema/README.md

 ### About me

 I'm a highly motivated and fast-learning Data Analyst with a passion for turning data into actionable insights.
 With strong communication skills and a proactive mindset, I work independently and thrive in collaborative, results-driven environments.

+I’m also experienced in AI integration and workflow automation, leveraging tools such as LLMs, APIs, and no-code platforms to optimize business and marketing processes.
+I design and implement automated solutions for data processing, lead generation, and customer communication.

-I’m committed to continuous learning and professional development, constantly expanding my skills in SQL, Python, Google Analytics, Tableau, Power BI and Looker Studio.
+I’m committed to continuous learning and professional development, constantly expanding my skills in SQL, Python, Google Analytics, Tableau, Power BI, and Looker Studio, as well as AI-driven tools and automation platforms.
 I enjoy simplifying complex data stories for non-technical stakeholders and helping teams make informed, data-backed decisions.

 Always curious.
 Always improving.

 ### Connect with Me